os-climate/osc-github-devops/.github/actions/standalone-linting-action/README.md

 ## Usage Example

-Can be called as a workflow step with:
+An example workflow step using this action:

 ```yaml
 steps: